collapsed-stacks/startups/questions/1284/registering-trademark-without-an-attorney.md

 - tagged: `united-states`, `legal`, `intellectual-property`, `trademark`, `lawyer`
 - score: 3

-<p>There are a few questions about trademarks, and the answers seem to indicate that it is best to hire an attorney.</p>
+There are a few questions about trademarks, and the answers seem to indicate that it is best to hire an attorney.

-<p>The US Trademarks web site seems to offer specific forms with instructions, and - at least in theory - it seems that it should be possible for a college educated person (who was able to successfully fill all the necessary immigration forms to sponsor a spouse without legal help) to figure it out.</p>
+The US Trademarks web site seems to offer specific forms with instructions, and - at least in theory - it seems that it should be possible for a college educated person (who was able to successfully fill all the necessary immigration forms to sponsor a spouse without legal help) to figure it out.

-<p>Is it just that it's very complicated and it takes time to learn?
-Or are there steps that only a lawyer can do?</p>
+Is it just that it's very complicated and it takes time to learn?
+Or are there steps that only a lawyer can do?

-<p>My startup will take some time to bring in any money, so I'm trying to limit expenses.</p>
+My startup will take some time to bring in any money, so I'm trying to limit expenses.

 ## Answer 1294